Looking for Cuba travel tips? We’ve got you covered!

 July to early November is hurricane season, when things can get a bit windy.

 As we’ve mentioned before, the internet is hard to come by in Cuba.
-Searching for Cuba tours and activities while you’re there will be difficult and costly.
+Searching for tours in Cuba and other paid-for activities while you’re there will be difficult and costly.

 We booked a small group tour with Cuban Adventures before we left and it proved to be the best decision.